cadence09/quiz-hackathon/README.md

 # Quiz for Major League Hacking (MLH) Hackathon

-Quiz that uses Inspect JS to test and improve one's knowledge on JavaScript.
+A JavaScript Quiz to test and improve one's knowledge on the language.
+Uses InspectJS as part of the project.

 App written using React.js